ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/division.md

          a '/' operator .

   Then:  The result is either a decimal value or integer value
-         if decimal, it is rounded up to 4 decimals .
+         if decimal, it rounds up to 4 decimals .

-Scenario: Division of multiple numbers .
+Scenario: Division of more than two numbers .

   Given: The Calculator is ON .